webondevices/webondevices/content/posts/10-04-2018/index.md

 ### Changing the data type to JSON

-At this point we could start manipulating the string to extract the data from the message but it would be much easier if the data was coming through in a JSON format already as we could very easily parse that into a javascript object.
+At this point we could start manipulating the string to extract the data from the message but it would be much easier if the data was coming through in JSON format already as we could very easily parse that into a javascript object.

 To achieve this, we will format the data to JSON in the Arduino sketch.
 Here's how the loop function changes: